 ABM relies on close inter-departmental cooperation, and it’s up to senior leadership to build those initial relationships.
 They’re the ones who are going to communicate with other department heads and establish the goals, structures, and overarching strategy of your approach to ABM.

-While they may not be involved on a day-to-day basis, departmental heads should be kept up to date with the progress and performance of your ABM activities.
-This doesn’t just involve whether your ABM team is meeting their goals and KPIs, they should also be aware of how interdepartmental work is going.
-If there are issues, and if they’re severe enough, it could fall to the big bosses to sit down together and tackle the issues preventing the different departments from working well together.
+While they may not be involved on a day-to-day basis, departmental heads should be kept up to date with the progress and performance of their ABM activities.
+This doesn’t just involve whether your ABM team is meeting their goals and KPIs (key performance indicators), they should also be aware of how interdepartmental work is going.

-The control centers: operations managers
+The control centers: Operations managers

-Martech plays an essential role in ABM.
-Your CRM and ability to utilize that platform effectively is the beating heart of any ABM strategy, but it also relies heavily on other tools like automation and analytics tools.
+But it also relies heavily on other tools like automation and analytics tools.
 That can be a lot of moving parts to track and monitor!

-Having operations managers who can take ownership of how all these different platforms can be extremely important to ABM success.
+Having operations managers who can take ownership of how all these different platforms can be extremely important to ABM's success.
 They’ll be able to make sure all your platforms are integrated, not just within the marketing department, but along with the sales teams you’ll be working so closely with.

 It also falls to them to monitor the KPIs and communicate any issues that need to be tackled by the rest of your team.

-The creators: content specialists
+The creators: Content specialists

-ABM is all about highly targeted, personalized campaigns, and a big part of that will involve copywriting and content creation.
 Your content specialists will be constantly analyzing the behaviors of your accounts and producing tailored content to meet their needs.
 This will also involve lead nurturing and producing sales enablement materials and copy, so it can involve working closely with the sales representatives on your ABM team.

 This is never just a one-and-done job.
 They’ll also have to compare performance with how things have gone with other accounts and previous activities to make constant reiterations on things as minor as individual email subject lines, to something as major as your entire content strategy.

-The messengers: channel experts
+The messengers: Channel experts

-A big aspect of ABM involves focussing on the channels where your accounts are most active and responsive.
-You’ll need to identify which social media channels they frequent, how responsive they are to email (likely to be high in B2B, but best to make sure for each account), what online press they read, or even the classics, like which events they might be attending, what trade publications they read, or even television, radio and billboard placements.
+You’ll need to identify which social media channels they frequent, how responsive they are to email (likely to be high in B2B, but best to make sure for each account), what online press they read, or even the classics, like which events they might be attending, what trade publications they read, or even television, radio, and billboard placements.

 You’ll need specialists for these channels to make sure the content and marketing materials you're producing are going to the right places at the right times.
 If you’re expecting a large paid-media budget, it might even be worth breaking things down further into organic specialists and paid-media specialists.